America's first regenerative dairy

 A dairy farming love story

-Strong proponents of holistic organic farming, nutritional education and environmental stewardship, they’ve embraced organic and regenerative farming, too--creating a legacy for their five children, their future grandchildren.
+Strong proponents of holistic organic farming, nutritional education, and environmental stewardship, they’ve embraced organic and regenerative farming, too--creating a legacy for their five children, their future grandchildren.
 And a better future for everyone.

 More Microbes = Healthier Soil = Better Food for the Future

-Plus, it gives the soil longer, more productive life.
+Plus, it gives the soil a longer, more productive life.
 And it helps control climate change by keeping carbon in the ground instead of our atmosphere.
-Did you know that the agriculture industry is currently responsible for more carbon dioxide emissions than any other US industry.)
+(Not so fun fact: agriculture is currently responsible for more carbon dioxide emissions than any other US industry.)